Serge Lang

-Biography and mathematical work
+Early life

 Lang was born in Saint-Germain-en-Laye, close to Paris, in 1927.
 He had a twin brother who became a basketball coach and a sister who became an actress.
 Lang moved with his family to California as a teenager, where he graduated in 1943 from Beverly Hills High School.
-He subsequently graduated with an AB from the California Institute of Technology in 1946.
-He then received a PhD in mathematics from Princeton University in 1951.
+After completing his undergraduate education at the California Institute of Technology in 1946, he received a PhD in mathematics from Princeton University in 1951.
 He held faculty positions at the University of Chicago, Columbia University (from 1955, leaving in 1971 in a dispute), and Yale University.

 Lang studied at Princeton University, writing his thesis titled "On quasi algebraic closure" under the supervision of Emil Artin, and then worked on the geometric analogues of class field theory and diophantine geometry.
 Later he moved into diophantine approximation and transcendental number theory, proving the Schneider–Lang theorem.
 A break in research while he was involved in trying to meet 1960s student activism halfway caused him (by his own description) difficulties in picking up the threads afterwards.
-He wrote on modular forms and modular units, the idea of a 'distribution' on a profinite group, and value distribution theory.
+He wrote on modular forms and modular units, the idea of a "distribution" on a profinite group, and value distribution theory.
 He made a number of conjectures in diophantine geometry: Mordell–Lang conjecture, Bombieri–Lang conjecture, Lang–Trotter conjecture, and the Lang conjecture on analytically hyperbolic varieties.
 He introduced the Lang map, the Katz–Lang finiteness theorem, and the Lang–Steinberg theorem (cf. Lang's theorem) in algebraic groups.

 Mathematical books

 Lang was a prolific writer of mathematical texts, often completing one on his summer vacation.
 Most are at the graduate level.
 He wrote calculus texts and also prepared a book on group cohomology for Bourbaki.
-Lang's Algebra, a graduate-level introduction to abstract algebra, was a highly influential text that ran through numerous updated editions.
+Lang's Algebra, a graduate-level introduction to algebra, was a highly influential text that ran through numerous updated editions.
 His Steele prize citation stated, "Lang's Algebra changed the way graduate algebra is taught...It has affected all subsequent graduate-level algebra books."
 It contained ideas of his teacher, Artin; some of the most interesting passages in Algebraic Number Theory also reflect Artin's influence and ideas that might otherwise not have been published in that or any form.